-Enabling Cloudera Data Engineering
+Enabling a Cloudera Data Engineering service

 Before you can use the Cloudera Data Engineering (CDE) service, you must enable it on each environment that you want to use CDE on.